 The Stern-Volmer analysis yields a quenching radius of 5.3 nm for perylene red--significantly higher than the Förster radius R0, even if we make favorable assumptions regarding orientation--clearly indicating that exciton diffusion contributes significantly to the quenching efficiency of the dye.
 However, analysis of the quenching efficiencies alone does not clearly indicate the relative contributions of LD and R0: Results of exciton diffusion simulations (given in the Supporting Information) indicate that an increase in either LD or R0 (or both) results in an increase in quenching efficiency.
 While there is no simple, exact analytical formula relating LD and R0 to the  parameter, we found that  increases monotonically with increasing LD, (i.e., increasing LD results in a decrease in the amount of heterogeneity in energy transfer rates) while  decreases as R0 increases.
 By including analysis of the  parameter, as well as quenching by defects, we obtained a significantly larger value for the Förster radius than that obtained using the typical assumption of 2 = 2/3, suggesting that this assumption should be reexamined.22 These results strongly suggest that a combined approach of measuring exciton decay kinetics, quenching efficiency, and modeling (in which quenching by defects is also included) is necessary in order to disentangle the effects of exciton diffusion and energy transfer on exciton quenching efficiencies and dynamics.

-Another important issue is the effect of quenching by defects on the determined exciton diffusion particularlylength and diffusion constant.
-Including quenching by defects, we obtain an exciton diffusion constant that is XX % larger than that obtained from quenching analysis alone.
-In the absence of quenching, this corresponds to a diffusion length that is 85% larger.
+Another important issue is the effect of quenching by defects on the determined exciton diffusion parameters, particularly the diffusion length and calculated R0.
+Including quenching by defects, we obtain an exciton diffusion length that is 85% larger than that obtained from quenching analysis alone.
 This result has several implications.
 First, that for cases where conjugated polymers exhibit a large decrease in fluorescence quantum yield in the aggregated state (i.e., films and particles) relative to the polymer dissolved in a good solvent, this may indicate highly mobile excitons undergoing energy transfer to a small fraction of defects.
 Thus, somewhat paradoxically, a large value of D can result in a small observed value for the diffusion length, which in many such cases is determined largely by the defect density rather than by the diffusion constant.
 Second, the approach and results presented here suggest a general method for determining both the defect density and the effect of quenching by defects on the measured exciton diffusion length.
 Third, the low defect densities reported (much lower than 1 defect per polymer chain) and large exciton diffusion lengths determined in the absence of quenching lend qualitative support to the extraordinarily large exciton diffusion lengths reported in the single molecule studies of Barbara et al.35 Additionally, the significantly larger exciton diffusion length obtained from the lifetime analysis is promising for applications requiring large exciton diffusion lengths, such as photovoltaic devices.
 Finally, while the nature of quenching defects varies from polymer to polymer, in the case of some PPV derivatives as well as polyfluorene derivatives, quenching defects appear to be partially oxidized polymer, or hole polarons.27,49 In the case of hole polarons, quenching by defects can sometimes be suppressed by addition of electron-donor species.49 Thus the addition of such species could be helpful for applications requiring larger exciton diffusion lengths.

 CONCLUSIONS